Sam Kekovich: Football career

-Kekovich started his senior football career with Victorian Football League (VFL) club North Melbourne (Kangaroos) in 1968.
+Kekovich started his senior football career with Myrtleford in the Ovens & Murray Football League and kicked 55 goals in 1967 prior to playing in the Victorian Football League (VFL) with club North Melbourne (Kangaroos) in 1968.
 The following year he won the club's best and fairest award and was the top goalkicker with 56 goals.
 He played a key role in the club's first premiership win in 1975 by assisting ruckman Mick Nolan by contesting boundary throw-ins, in which he won most of the hit outs against Hawthorn's top ruckman Don Scott.

 After playing 124 VFL games for the Kangaroos, between 1968 and 1976, he moved to Collingwood in 1977, but only played four games, retiring from the VFL that season.
-His football career did not end, as he switched to play in the Victorian Football Association for the Prahran Football Club; he played 26 games for the Two Blues and played in the 1978 VFA Premiership side against Preston at the Junction Oval.
+His football career did not end, as he switched to play in the Victorian Football Association for the Prahran Football Club; he played 20 games for the Two Blues and played in the 1978 VFA Premiership side against Preston at the Junction Oval.

 In 1987, Kekovich signed to coach VFA club Camberwell, which had just been relegated to Division 2 following a winless 1986 season.
 Kekovich coached the Cobras for three seasons and he left the club after its winless 1989 season.

 He was included in the North Melbourne Team of the Century, on the interchange bench.